 If you don't know the SQL server connection data, you can create a configuration file in the "PhraseExpress SQL Client Manager".
 This file contains the connection information which can be loaded by clicking on "".

 - Make sure, that SMB file sharing is enabled on the Mac under macOS help). to allow the Mac finding the Windows computer by its computer name (see

-- Try both, the server computer name and alternatively the IP address of the SQL server computer.
+- Try both options to connect to the SQL Server, by the server computer name and alternatively by the IP address of the SQL server computer.

 - Open the Terminal and try pinging the SQL server IP address (see important hint below):Fix the network connection if you cannot ping the SQL server computer.

 - In the Terminal window type ping <server> , where <server> is the hostname or IP address of the server that you want to ping and press Enter.